elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-basic-syntax.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Classical inheritance is rarely the best solution, and it may get utilized for a single level in rare situations.
+  <div><strong>Interview Response:</strong> Classical inheritance is rarely the best solution, and we can utilize it for a single levels in rare situations.
 </div>
   </div>
 </details>